m4rrc0/m4rrco-from-scratch/src/blog/website-builder.md

 - CMS
   - ideally should be static files hosted anywhere we want (Next cloud, Gaia storage, Google Drive, Dropbox, ...)
-    - Needs a lot of dev to get there because we have to create a graphDB-like system from flat files
+    - Needs a lot of dev to get there because we have to create a graphDB-like system from flat files -

-## My vision
+## Vision

 - zero emission
-- power of composition with intentional limitations so that the content creator have very little ways to screw up the design
+- power of composition with few intentional limitations so that the content creator have very little ways to screw up the design